primejosamen/docschatbot/README.md

 # genai-docsbot

 A web portal that enables a GenAI chatbot experience on PDF documents allows users to interact with their documents through a generative AI-powered chatbot.
+This kind of portal is particularly useful in scenarios like legal document review, academic research, business reporting, and any other context where interacting with large volumes of text-based information is required.

 This experience typically includes the following features:

 1. **Data augmentation**: